Martin Crampin

 spacer

-Towards the end of my undergraduate studies I developed an interest in creating parallel narratives in multimedia and began my first experiments with creating digital images from scanned drawings.
+Towards the end of my undergraduate studies in 1995 I developed an interest in creating parallel narratives in multimedia and began my first experiments with creating digital images from scanned drawings.
 These interests were expressed through my use of mythological and historical medieval Welsh texts, in particular two stories from the Welsh collection of stories known as the Mabinogion.

 After graduating in Interactive Arts from Newport School of Art and Design in 1995, I sought to develop a more thorough understanding of early medieval Wales through an MA in Celto-Roman Studies, under the direction of Miranda Aldhouse-Green and Ray Howell at the University of Wales College, Newport.
 While developing an interest in early medieval archaeology and new developments in landscape archaeology, my thesis was focussed on Welsh medieval narrative tradition, and its interactions with oral tradition, written literature, material culture and the landscape.
 One of the central concerns was the way in which the past is created through historical narratives.